Controlled exercises - How lower level students develop listening ability

 #1: The listening materials contain zero, or close to zero, new words.

 The content covered in Chinese textbooks is the core content of all listening exercises.
 Each exercise is short.
 The speed is relatively slow.
 And the pronunciation is standard.
 Unfamiliar words are restricted to names of people and places.

 Adult students don’t have to listen to materials tailored to young children.
 They won’t get excited by high pitches and fake excitement.
 Adult students listen to materials related to them.
 The more engaging the content is, the better.

 #3: Students learn through repetition.

 Listening ability improves when students listen to the same content a few more times.
 Sufficient repetition brings out remarkable progress.

-However, let’s distinguish two kinds of repetition.
+However, there are two kinds of repetitions.
 One is mechanical repetition, such as listening and repeating after the teacher a few times.
 This kind of repetition is predictable.
 Students know what is coming.
 The other one is active repetition, such as listening to words in an unknown sequence.
 This kind of repetition comes with a certain degree of unpredictability.
 Students do not know what is coming and they must stay alert.

 Both kinds of repetition are required to create a diversified listening environment.